Newest St. Louis Housing Report

 Comments below from St. Louis REALTORS

-New listings increased 19.9% for residential homes and 18.2% for townhouse/condo homes.
-Pending sales increased 16.5% for residential homes and 6.1% for townhouse/condo homes.
-Inventory increased 3% for residential homes and 24.1% for townhouse/condo homes.
+New listings decreased 5% for residential homes but increased 21.9% for townhouse/condo homes.
+Pending sales increased 0.6% for residential homes but remained flat for townhouse/condo homes.
+Inventory decreased 15.2% for residential homes but increased 69.7% for townhouse/condo homes.

 What This Means for Buyers